 Nelsen made his first visit to Sacramento State in spring 2015.
 He and his wife, Jody, fell in love with the campus, and he knew this is where he wanted to be.

 “You could say it was because of the trees, but it really wasn’t.
 It was seeing the students and the possibilities, seeing the diversity.
 This is the seventh-most diverse university west of the Mississippi.
-Seeing so many Latino students warmed my heart, because I’m coming from a place that’s 89 percent Hispanic,” says Nelsen, who is fluent in Spanish (and reads French).
+Seeing so many Latino students warmed my heart, because I came from a place that’s 89 percent Hispanic,” says Nelsen, who is fluent in Spanish (and reads French).

-At Sacramento State, Nelsen will work to improve graduation and retention rates, and reduce students’ time to degree.
+At Sacramento State, Nelsen is working to improve graduation and retention rates, and reduce students’ time to degree.
 "And,” he says, “I love our mission statement, which is: 'As California's capital university, we transform lives by preparing students for leadership, service, and success.' "

-Nelsen grew up as a cowboy and still dresses the part when he’s not in his presidential business suits.
+Nelsen still dresses the part of a cowboy, even when he’s in his presidential business suits.
 He favors Tony Lama boots, with a pair of shiny black Luccheses for dressier occasions.
 He likes his Wranglers properly starched.
 His cowboy hat is black felt, handmade in Ruidoso, N.M.
-He brought his red pickup with him from Texas.
+He brought his red pickup with him from Texas but gave it up for a comfy sedan.
 He likes country music but generally listens to news stations on the radio.
 His idea of relaxation is pulling weeds.